Italian Alps Travel Guide

 Gran Paradiso National Park © Italian Tourist Board

 The scenic Italian Alps comprise lush valleys and pine forests set against the backdrop of jagged white peaks stretching through the clouds.
 Towns nestle in the valleys and ski chalets nuzzle into the crevices offered by the generous mountains.
-Access to the area is provided along train or bus routes snaking through the Alps, but the international cable car connection over the mountains from Chamonix (in eastern France) is by far the most spectacular way to enter the region.
-Tourists flock to these famously beautiful parts, and the largely French influence is extended to the street names.
+Access to the area is provided by train or bus routes snaking through the Alps, but the international cable car connection over the mountains from Chamonix (in eastern France) is by far the most spectacular way to enter the region.
+Tourists flock to this famously beautiful region, and the largely French influence is extended to the street names.

 Become our Italian Alps Travel Expert